 The Santa Rosa Plateau is a unique geography where the counties of Orange, San Diego and Riverside meet.
 Click here to see it on Google maps.

-The Plateau includes six home-owner communities: La Cresta, La Cresta Highlands, Santa Rosa West, The Trails at Santa, Meadow Oaks and Tenaja.
-Many people refer to the entire Plateau as “La Cresta”, but indeed it is more than that.
+The Plateau includes six home-owner communities.
+Many people refer to the entire Plateau as "La Cresta", but it included:

-Most of the communities are Property Owners Associations (POAs).
+Five of six are Property Owners Associations (POAs)., generally the same as HOA.
 Tenaja is a County Service Districts (CSD).
-All are in unincorporated Riverside County, with a Murrieta CA postal zip code.
+All are in unincorporated Riverside County, with Murrieta CA postal zip code 92562.
 There is no commercial zoning.
 Parcels are at least 5 acres, with residential zoning RA5/10/20 or RR5/10/20.

 While you will feel miles away from the hustle and bustle, you are not far from many other fabulous places to visit.
 For example: Just to the south, past the famous vernal pools and downhill from the Plateau is the DeLuz area of Temecula.
 Five minutes down the hill to the east on Clinton Kieth is Bear Creek, a gated community with an internationally acclaimed Jack Nicholas golf course and private golf & tennis club.
 Surrounding the home owner communities on the Plateau are the California Ecological Reserve and the Cleveland National Forest, protecting the Plateau from dense urban growth and assuring unique natural assets for all who live here.
 Within minutes are the towns of Murrieta and Temecula.